tsnl/snail-scheme/README.md

 It includes a basic interpreter (SSI) written in C++.
 - the interpreter is based on Ch3 of ["Three Implementations"](/doc/three-imp.pdf), using a heap-based VM.
-  - the use of a byte-code VM is key to realizing Scheme's continuations and tail-recursion.
+  - the use of a byte-code VM is key to realizing Scheme's continuations and
+    tail-recursion: this implementation (and all future implementations) will be properly tail-recursive.
   - implementation of Ch4 is partially complete, moving most data-structures to the stack.
 - the `object.hh` header contains the `OBJECT` datatype, which offers an efficient representation of latently typed objects within C++.